jferard/fastods/README.md

 ## Technical informations
 ### Benchmark
 #### SimpleODS installation
 To benchmark FastODS, you'll have to install the SimpleODS jar, which is present in the ```src/bench/resources``` folder.
-Use your favourite command-line interface.
-Assuming that you have just "git cloned" the repo and that you are in the fastods directory, just type the following lines:
+Assuming that you have just "git cloned" the repo and that you are in the fastods directory, just type the following line in your command-line interface:
 ```
-cd src/bench/resources
-mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=simpleODS-0.5.3.jar
+mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=src/bench/resources/simpleODS-0.5.3.jar
-cd ../../..
 ```
 #### Run the benchmark
 Then run the benchark: